-Today is a really big day at Simply Designing!
+Today is a really big day at Simply Designing...the Kitchen Makeover!
 A day that has been several months in the making.
-I recently shared that we tackled a big project in our home and I shared our Kitchen Makeover Plans HERE.
-But today I get to share our full Kitchen Remodel Reveal!
+Today I get to share our full kitchen remodel before and after!
 Woot woot!
-Plus I am sharing two amazing DIY projects that we completed: how to install a kitchen cabinet and apron front sink and how to replace a tile backsplash.
+Plus I am sharing two amazing DIY projects that we completed: how to install a kitchen cabinet and apron front sink, the backsplash demo, and how to tile a backsplash.
 Today is a big huge day!
 I am so excited!
 So I want to start it off with a bang and show you our final kitchen makeover reveal:

-And in case you forget, here is a before photo:
+And in case you forget, here is a before the Kitchen Makeover photo:

 Can you believe the difference!?!?
 It is subtle but oh-s0-beautiful!
 Our kitchen has taken on a total transformation!
 From pretty, but a bit dark and boring, to stunning, light, bright and beautiful!
 I love spending time in my beautiful kitchen now!
 It makes me so happy!

 Before I get too far, I wanted to thank Frigidaire for making this post possible today.
 This is a sponsored post written by me on behalf of Frigidaire Professional.
 All opinions expressed are 100% mine.

 I shared our plans for our kitchen makeover HERE, so if you haven't read it, head over and check it out because today I am delving directly into how we made all of this happen and our timeline to help plan your kitchen makeover.

 With this kitchen makeover, everything had to be done on a delicate timeline and here is how our time kitchen renovation timeline played out.

 - We needed to order and install our new sink cabinet